Load (album): Legacy

 Opinions on Load and Reload have been mixed in the years and decades following its release.
 Both albums have typically placed low in lists ranking Metallica's studio albums.
 Many commentators agree that Load is bloated and overlong.
 The author Paul Stenning wrote that several songs sound like extended jams rather than having coherent structures.
 Metal Hammers Paul Brannigan said that Loads main fault was "quality control", containing tracks that can be considered "throwaway" and "mediocre".
-Some have argued Load and Reload could have been one "pretty good" album but the band was "too loose" regarding editing.
-In his 2004 biography of the band, Joel McIver argues that with the experimentation, Metallica lost sight of themselves and what they succeed at best: "heavy metal with power, aggression, and kill".
+Some have argued that Load and Reload could have been one "pretty good" album, but the band was "too loose" regarding editing.
+In his 2004 biography of the band, Joel McIver argues that with the experimentation, Metallica lost sight of themselves and what they succeeded at best: "heavy metal with power, aggression, and kill".
 Others have shown appreciation for Load.
 In 2022, Louders Terry Bezer called the album underrated and Metallica's "last great album".
 The following year, Loudwires Jon Wiederhorn argued that the songs on Load are "solid and well-composed" and the album rewards repeated listens.
+In 2022, Metal Hammer ranked it among the ten best albums of 1996.